tyler-dane/cheatsheets/vim-cheatsheet.md

-V                           # Select entire line vip                         # Select entire paragraph vap
-Vip or Vap                  # Select current paragraph
+V                           # Select entire line vip                         # Select entire paragraph vip                     # Select current paragraph vap                     # Select current paragraph + whitespace after it

 # Note: may have to add `%` before these commands if not using an IDE
 vi{(["'b}                  # Selects everything between `()`s or `[]`s or `""`s or `''`s or `<block>` on current line ci{(["'}                   # Changes everything between ()s or []s or ""s or ''s on current line di{(["' or %di{symbol}     # Deletes everything between {}s ()s or []s or ""s or ''s on current line